Taking Good Care of Yourself Postpartum

 - Try to find a buddy to exercise with – it’s usually easier to follow through with things if you make a commitment to someone else as well as yourself.

-The Canadian Mental Health Association (CMHA) in Winnipeg runs courses on mindfulness.
-See http://www.cmhawpg.mb.ca/mbsr.htm for information about course registration.
+From time to time, the Canadian Mental Health Association (CMHA) in Winnipeg and the Mood Disorders Association of Manitoba run courses on mindfulness.
+See https://mbwpg.cmha.ca/programs-services/learning-centre/mindfulness-based-stress-reduction/ or http://www.mooddisordersmanitoba.ca/services/CoursesandIntensives/ for information about course registration.

 In addition, Cognitive Behavioural Therapy with Mindfulness classes have been set up in a number of sites in Winnipeg and beyond to improve access to cognitive behavioural therapy in Manitoba.
 Learn more about these classes and where they are offered at http://cbtm.ca/.

 Some individuals benefit greatly from using mindfulness apps.
 The following free apps are recommended:

 - Calm in the Storm: Stress Management and Relaxation